monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 # Memory-Project
-Fundamental Memory Chips like RAM AND ROM and their basic Models
+Fundamental Memory Chips like RAM & ROM and their basic Models